Skip to content

 Chicken Republic’s supply chain doesn’t just build kitchens—it builds people.
 Every role, from cook to regional manager, follows a set process.
 And the staff are trained using repeatable systems.
 This reduces variation and keeps stores efficient.

-The operating model is process-driven.
+The operating model is also process-driven.
 Every action is timed, measured, and tracked.
 This discipline means new outlets can open quickly without chaos.

 5. Technology and Visibility